pulumi/docs/aws/sqs.md

 ---
-title: "How to create an AWS Simple Queue Service with Pulumi"
+title: "How to create an AWS Simple Queue Service (SQS) with Pulumi"
 cloud: "AWS"
 service: "SQS"
 description: "is a fully managed message queuing service that makes it easy to decouple and scale microservices, distributed systems, and serverless applications"